BinWang0213/starter-hugo-research-group/content/authors/BinWang/_index.md

 bio_feature: Dr. Wang's research focuses on understanding the multiphase particle-laden flow in fractured porous media using advanced computational and experimental tools.
 The research objective is to develop engineered particle-based fluid technology to characterize the energy reservoirs and improve the recovery of existing and unconventional resources.

 interests:
-  - In-situ digital rock imaging and modeling
+  - Digital rock imaging and modeling
   - High-performance computing and simualtion
-  - Flow and transport phenomena in fractured unconventional reservoirs
+  - Flow and transport in fractured unconventional reservoirs
-  - Nanofluids transport in unconventional reservoirs
+  - Nanofluids/P transport in unconventional reservoirs
   - Proppant transport in complex fracture networks

 education: